WalletHub, Financial Company

 @WalletHub

 A hotel credit card hold usually is the price of the room, plus tax, and an extra charge of $50 to $200 a day to cover incidentals like room service or mini-bar snacks.
+However, this can vary widely among hotels.
 If you don’t incur any incidental charges, you’ll only be billed the nightly rate for your room plus tax.
-But a temporary hold ensures that you can’t spend the money until your stay is over, so you’ll definitely have enough of your credit line available to pay your full hotel bill.
+A temporary hold ensures that you can’t spend the money until your stay is over, so you’ll definitely have enough of your credit line available to pay your full hotel bill.

 Here’s what you should know about hotel credit card holds: